The Only Moving Checklist You’ll Ever Need

 8 Weeks Before The Move

 Come up with a budget

-Outlining a clear and simple budget will allow you to decide just how to plan the move.
+Outlining a clear and simple budget will allow you to decide how to plan the move.
 A well-made and properly thought-out budget will aid in determining all the tasks that you can handle on your own.
-It will also give you the chance to figure out the number and type of tasks you can leave to the movers.
+It will also give you a chance to figure out the number and type of tasks you can leave to the movers.

 Take a leave from work

 This is an important part of a moving checklist because this step allows you to work out a schedule for the shifting.
 Remember that moving on an off-season date, especially on a weekday, will be relatively cheap.

 Any moving planner you create includes a budget, which you need to stick to to ensure that the shifting is not too hard on your pocket.
 Therefore, you should inform your landlord beforehand about, or they may charge an additional fee.